JeremyBlackthorne/RPISEC-Courses/README.md

 # RPISEC RE/VR Courses
-(a little scattered due to the passage of time):
+(a little scattered due to the passage of time)

 1. __Secure Software Principles - CSCI 4971, Spring 2010:__